Top Day Trips From Tokyo:

 Castle Hours: Tuesday-Sunday 9am-4:30pm; Closed Mondays.
 Castle Website: Here.
 Getting To The Castle From Tokyo: Takes 1 hour by train.
 Rating as a Side Trip From Tokyo: 6.5 out of 10.

 11. Tokyo Disney (20 Minutes Away):

 About Tokyo Disney: While we usually avoid putting theme parks on our top day trips lists, the Tokyo Disney stands above the rest.
 Opened in 1983, it is very similar to the parks in California and Hong Kong, but with the added touch of Japanese-level customer service.
 On weekdays you will find the lines a lot short than in American, although it gets crowded on weekends and on Japanese holidays.
-We also like the attached sea themed park which opened in 2001.
-Overall we do prefer to take day trips from Tokyo where you get more unique Japanese experiences and it why we kept it out of the top 10, but this Disney does not disappoint.
+We also like the attached sea-themed park which opened in 2001.
+Overall we do prefer to take day trips from Tokyo where you get more unique Japanese experiences and is why we kept it out of the top 10, but this Disney does not disappoint.

 Park Hours: Daily 9am-10pm; open at 8am on weekends; crowded on weekends and Japanese holidays.
 Park Website: Here.
 Getting To The Park From Tokyo: Takes 20 minutes by direct train.
 Rating as a Day Trip From Tokyo: 6.5 out of 10.